 Posted on: novembre 29, 2018

-Ben Dronkers has for decades been one of the most prominent hemp activists and entrepreneurs in the Netherlands.
+Ben Dronkers has for decades been one of the most prominent cannabis activists and successful cannabis entrepreneurs in the Netherlands.
 So when we got the chance to interview him we were very excited!
 Read the full interview below:

 Some of the items on display in the Hash Marihuana & Hemp museum in Amsterdam.

 ‘…we wanted to share information about weed and hash to tourists.’

 Ben Dronkers: We started with the Hash Marihuana & Hemp Museum a bit later than Sensi Seeds but around the same period.
 We did it because – like you guys – we wanted to share information about weed and hash to tourists who came to Amsterdam for the coffeeshops.

 I had been collecting for quite some time by then, together with friends, but at first we also called it the Cannabis Info Museum back then.
 It was more about spreading information than having items on display.

 Whilst the museum was there, me and my friends kept on collecting items.
 Collecting is quite addictive if you like your collection.
 When you now see our collection in Amsterdam and the collection in our museum in Barcelona, it is amazing!
 I cannot believe it myself sometimes when I see it.